gkishard-workingboy/os_org_work/lab3/readme.txt

 Run `make clean` to clean.

 ## Testing and Evaluation
 We built and tested our code modularly.
+And during our testing, we used `make server_shadow` and `make client_shadow` to build program with symbols to use in gdb, which helped us locating the error.

+We ran the test with both valid and invalid input and the program correctly prints the usage message upon invalid argument, prints an error message if it couldn't open any of the files, and started listening on the port specifiede on localhost if all inputs are valid.

 When we tested our min heap implementation, we found that it prints uninitialized value to the output.
 We realized that it requires the data we passed to the insert function to be a pointer to the dynamically allocated object.

-During our testing, we used `make server_shadow` and `make client_shadow` to build program with symbols to use in gdb, which helped us locating the error.
+We dynamically allocate the key and it solved the problem.
+Now the client sends the correct sorted data.

 We ran the test for jabberwocky sample input, and at the beginning we notices some malloc error like invalid next, also with double free error.
-After we fix that, we notices that the client cannot know when is the time to stop receive messages, so we design an STOP string to denote the end of this communication.
-Last, we find our writing from sever to client works well while the way back works badly.
-After long time finding the problem, we finally find out that the problem is because client fclose its File pointer early before the client wirte the message back.
-After all, our client-server works well and writes the sorted lines to the output file.
+After we fix that, we notices that the client is not noticed when is the time to stop receive messages, so we design an STOP string with a key value -1 to denote the end of communication.
+Lastly, we find our writing from sever to client works well while the way back works badly.
+After long time finding the problem, we finally find out that the problem is because client fclose its File pointer early before the client writes the message back.
+In the end, we get the complete jabberwocky poem as output after we run the server once and the client five times.

 ## Development Efforts
 Zhikuan Wei 16+ hours